Usyd disabilities information zine

-One benefit of registering with Disability Services is that an academic plan will be created.
-An academic plan creates adjustments to ensure that you have equitable access to education.
-Your academic plan won’t disclose your diagnosis to faculty staff, but will describe the likely impacts on your learning and let them know what adjustments you are entitled to.
+A benefit of registering with Disability Services is that an academic plan will be created.
+An academic plan includes adjustments to ensure you have equitable access to education.
+Your academic plan won’t disclose your diagnosis to faculty staff but will describe the likely impacts on your learning and let them know what adjustments you are entitled to.

 You’re eligible to register with Disability Services if you have a disability as defined in the Disability Discrimination Act 1992.
-Common disabilities that students have include:
+Common disabilities that students register include (but are not limited to):

 Common adjustments include:

 This list is not exhaustive – other support can be negotiated.
-If your medical practitioner recommends that a particular adjustment is required for you, Disability Services will consider it.
+If your medical practitioner recommends that you require a particular adjustment, Disability Services will consider it.
 Your faculty or school has the final say on adjustments, taking into account assessment standards set by professional associations, as well as the principle of not advantaging any student by allowing a particular adjustment.

 All students with an academic plan will be assigned a Disability Service Officer who will liaise with their faculty or school to ensure their adjustments are in place and helpful for the student.
 Disability Service Officers do not provide counselling or case management and cannot intervene on matters of academic appeal or leniency.
 Contact us for assistance with an academic appeal or a complaint.

 Each faculty has a designated Faculty Disability Liason Officer (FDLO).
 An FDLO can offer quick advice on what the faculty can provide to support your learning environment.
-In some cases, the FDLO may be more available than your Disability Services Officer so it’s good to have another person for advice.
 You do not need to register with Disability Services or have an academic plan to access your FDLO – they are available for all students.

 Current students can register online.